martin-garaj/nlp_hsk/README.md

 **NLP_HSK** is a small repo primarily based on providing well-curated dataset for **New HSK** (new standard for HSK introduced in March 2022).
 HSK (a.k.a **H**anyu **S**huiping **K**aoshi) is a standardized way of
 learning Mandarin chinese and testing the proficiency level.
+NLP for HSK is a Natural Language Processing for chinese Mandarin based on HSK learning process.

 ## Main motivation
 HSK has several levels, where the first 6 levels has a set vocabulary.